COVID-19 reopenings: Some Louisiana businesses busy

 NEW ORLEANS (AP) — Some businesses were slammed from the minute they reopened Friday after a 2 1/2-month COVID-19 pandemic closure, while others waited for their first customers or even took another week to prepare.

-Restaurants and other businesses that had been allowed to open in mid-May at 25% of capacity were allowed to expand to half-capacity.
+Restaurants and other businesses that had been allowed to open in mid-May at 25% of capacity were allowed to expand to half-capacity on Friday.
 The new rules will be in effect for at least three weeks, Edwards said.

 New Orleans, the state’s original outbreak hot spot, isn't participating in the wider reopening.
 More time and data is needed to decide when that is safe, city officials said.